Dr. Tara Pennington-Twist – Child Clinical Psychologist

 Child & Adolescent Psychologist

 My training in Clinical Psychology has involved working therapeutically with people experiencing psychological difficulties across the lifespan and within a wide range of specialist psychological areas.
 After qualifying, I worked within NHS Child & Adolescent Mental Health outpatient services before gaining a Senior position and subsequently working in a specialist Child and Adolescent Trauma Service and a Child Protection Service.
 After becoming a parent myself, I worked for two years between the NHS and private practice but, due to the level of demand, in 2018 I left the NHS to focus on my private practice.
-I now work three days a week at Prime Psychology alongside part time employment as a Public Appointee for the Scottish Government National Confidential Forum.

 My work as a Clinical Psychologist routinely involves undertaking specialist assessments, formulating treatment plans, offering individual and family therapy and delivering group interventions for young people and parents.
 I also deliver supervision, consultation, teaching and training in addition to undertaking and supervising research and service development.

 I am trained in several Psychological Models including Eye Movement Desensitisation and Reprocessing Therapy (EMDR- having completed full training for both adults and children/ adolescents), Cognitive-Behavioural Therapy (CBT), trauma-focused Cognitive Behavioural Therapy (tf-CBT), Mentalization Based Therapy (MBT), Reflective Parenting (MBT for parents) and the Solihull Approach.
 I tend to work in an integrative way, taking into account the individual needs of each person I work with.
 In doing this, I frequently draw on other approaches such as Mindfulness, Compassion Based Therapy, Schema Therapy and Systemic Theory.